Kipamojo/kipamojo.github.io/_posts/2018-11-18-Free-things-to-do-in-Sydney-Our-7-favorite-places.markdown

 ---
 layout: post
-title:  "Our 7 favorite places to visit in Sydney: Free things to do in Sydney"
+title:  "Free things to do in Sydney: Our 7 favorite places"
 date:   2018-11-18 20:00:00 +0100
 categories: [Australia]
 tags: